tapzx2/digital-garden/content/How I Publish Obsidian Work With Quartz.md

 - [[css design for obsidian and quartz]]
 ## Log

-[[2024-09-07]] from [[Building a Second Brain]] make ideas surfaced. [[Forte2023PARA]] make project focus.
+[[2024-09-07]] from [[Forte2022BuildingASecond Brain]] make ideas surfaced. [[Forte2023PARA]] make project focus.
 ADHD overwhelm, just mini steps.
 Anyone of them is fine to do.
 When done list as done on that day.

 [[2024-09-01]] added Prius project.